Quick start guide: Configuring Calling Plans in Microsoft Teams

 Prerequisites for enabling the Dial Pad in Teams

 To enable the Dial Pad tab in Teams and allow your users to make and receive PSTN calls you will need to provision users for Phone System and Calling Plans.
 To learn how to set up Calling Plans, read Set up Calling Plans.
+Additionally, for Teams only users, you must ensure that "Allow private calling" is enabled in the Teams calling policy.
+See Manage Teams during the transition to the new Microsoft Teams admin center for more information.

 Using TeamsUpgradePolicy to control where calls land